When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 - Proper connectors and clamps

-- Blas gates to concentrate air flow
+- Blas gates to concentrate the airflow

 Dust Collector Accessories Overview